gnosischain/documentation/docs/governance/board-decisions.md

 ### Increase finalization time to 20 blocks

-​🗳️ **Justification:** To increase security, finalization time on the xDai chain for the xDAI TokenBridge and for the ETH-xDAI Arbitrary Message Bridge increased to 20 blocks from previous 8-12.
+​🗳️ **Justification:** To increase security, finalization time on the Gnosis Chain for the xDAI TokenBridge and for the ETH-xDAI Arbitrary Message Bridge increased to 20 blocks from previous 8-12.

 ​✅ **Implemented:** October 18**,** 2021